 Learn about your rights regarding price-gouging.
 Substantially increasing the price of critical goods under emergency conditions is forbidden by law.
-In addition, make sure your TV will work after the digital transition on June 12 so that you receive important hurricane information.
+For prospective homeowners, general information on homeowners insurance is available at reviews.com.

 Gas Station and Grocery Stores with Generators and/or Generator Capability

 The attachments below list gas stations and grocery stores in Miami-Dade County that have identified themselves as having backup power capability.
 However, it is important to keep in mind that factors other than a lack of electricity may keep businesses from opening post-disaster, including structural damage, supply shortages and/or lack of manpower.

 Use the below maps to locate the gas stations or grocery stores nearest you, with the understanding that there is no guarantee that the store will be open immediately following a hurricane or other emergency.